jerryxgh/semantic-thrift/README.md

 # semantic-thrift

 With `thrift-mode`, `semantic-thrift` support semantic level jumping of thrift.
+Until now, there is no tag tool for `thrift` in emacs, including `glboal`, so I create this tiny project, through `wisent`, this project implement grammatical analysis of `thirft`, and through `semantic`, it's able to support semantic level jumping, such like jumping to definiton, even in different file.

 ## Installation
 Until now `semantic-thrift` is not in melpa, so only manual installation is supported.
 Download `semantic-thrift` code and decompress it to where you wanted, add some code like below to emacs configuration: